virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 - `type` - *update* type presupposes the add-on installation to the existing environment with the predefined listeners for events
 - `onInstall` - entry point for executing actions
     - `cp` - target node group
-- `onAfterScaleOut` - event that triggers an action after adding a new compute node
+- `onAfterScaleOut` - event that triggers the action after adding a new compute node
-- `onAfterRestartNode` - event that triggers an action after restarting compute nodes
+- `onAfterRestartNode` - event that triggers the action after restarting compute nodes
-- `onAfterResetNodePassword` - event that triggers an action after resetting a password for the first compute node in a layer
+- `onAfterResetNodePassword` - event that triggers the action after resetting a password for the first compute node in the layer

 ## Events Execution Sequence